peter1357908/Resistance-Online-Server-/doc/protocol.md

 }
 ```

-## CLIENT WHO IS ON THE MISSION VOTES FOR SUCCESS OR FAIL FOR THE MISSION
+## CLIENT WHO IS ON THE MISSION VOTES FOR SUCCEED OR FAIL FOR THE MISSION
 client sends to the server on the event `inGame` after user finalizes on the vote for mission's outcome:
 ```
 {
     action: 'voteOnMissionOutcome',
-    voteType: String, // 'SUCCESS' or 'FAIL'
+    voteType: String, // 'SUCCEED' or 'FAIL'
 }
 ```